jpatrick1285/bws-example-project/README.md

 * [Simple Static Asset Versioning in Craft CMS](https://nystudio107.com/blog/simple-static-asset-versioning)
 * [Enhancing a Craft CMS 3 Website with a Custom Module](https://nystudio107.com/blog/simple-static-asset-versioning)

-It also installs a few base plugins that I use on every project.
-You can read more about it in the [Setting up a New Craft 3 CMS Project](https://nystudio107.com/blog/enhancing-a-craft-cms-3-website-with-a-custom-module) article.
+It also installs a few base plugins described in the [Setting up a New Craft 3 CMS Project](https://nystudio107.com/blog/enhancing-a-craft-cms-3-website-with-a-custom-module) article.

-## Assumptions Made

-Since this is boilerplate that nystudio107 uses for projects, it is by definition opinionated, and has a number of assumptions:

-* Gulp is used as a the frontend workflow automation tool
-* [Vue](https://github.com/vuejs/vue) is used as the frontend JavaScript framework, with [Axios](https://github.com/axios/axios) providing the http client
-* [Tailwind CSS](https://tailwindcss.com/docs/what-is-tailwind) is used as the utility-first CSS framework
-* Nginx with `ssi on;` is used as the web server
-* Redis is used as the PHP Session and Craft data caching method
-* Critical CSS is used site-wide
-* FontFaceObserver is used for font loading
-* Craft-Scripts are used for db/asset synching
-* Craft 3 Multi-Environment is used for the Craft 3 multi-environment setup

-Obviously you're free to remove whatever components you don't need/want to use.

-## Using nystudio107/craft
+## Installation

 This project package works exactly the way Pixel & Tonic's [craftcms/craft](https://github.com/craftcms/craft) package works; you create a new project by first creating & installing the project: